We're here to help.

 This prompt may come first on the list, but we think you should save it for last!
 For the other essays on the Georgetown application, we ask you to dig deep and share personal stories that showcase talents and interests.
 Don’t dry the well by listing all of your (many!) skills and talents too soon.
 Every essay should reveal something new to admissions.
 So once you finish polishing your other pieces, ask yourself: what’s missing?
 Is there some critical puzzle piece that will help connect your other three essays?
 Or have you been dying to get something off your chest that didn’t fit anywhere else?
 This essay could be the perfect outlet for you to showcase your more personal skills, interests, and quirks.
 If the rest of your essays showcase your drive to work in international relations, perhaps your answer to this prompt could showcase a lighter side: your love of experimental cooking (and impressive knife skills!).
 Or maybe explain how learning a new language helped you learn how to whistle!
 While you should aim to showcase genuine skills that you have put effort into cultivating, you can also have a little bit of fun.
 This prompt is the most open-ended one on the application, so show admissions something they won’t find anywhere else on your application.

 If we know anything about applying to medical programs, it is this: everyone wants to help people; everyone wants to make the world a better place; everyone wants to make a meaningful contribution.
-Few fields lend themselves to service-oriented clichés and platitudes as readily as medicine does.
-To safely navigate the minefield of hackneyed generalizations, start with something personal!
-What one eye-opening experience that made you believe healthcare could be your calling?
-Perhaps it was a single moment, like accidental eye contact at the ER in a public hospital.
-Or maybe it was something more long-term, such as the struggle of navigating your school in a wheelchair after knee surgery and realizing you want to improve patient outcomes through researching physical therapies.
+Few fields lend themselves to service-oriented clichés and platitudes as readily as medicine does, so to safely navigate the minefield of hackneyed generalizations, start with something personal!
+What’s one eye-opening experience that made you believe healthcare could be your calling?
+Perhaps it was a single moment, like accidental eye contact with a concerned mother at the ER.
+Or maybe it was something more long-term, such as navigating your school in a wheelchair after knee surgery and realizing you want to improve patient outcomes through researching physical therapies.
 Whatever the case, use your personal story as the backdrop for your argument.
 What did you learn?
 What problems do you hope to tackle?
 What change do you hope to help create?
-As we said, it’s not enough to want these things, in general.
-Your job is to show admissions why medicine interests you personally.
+As we said, it’s not enough to just want these things; your job is to show admissions why medicine interests you personally.
 Once you’ve accomplished that, be sure to address the role Georgetown will play in your plan for the future.
 In other words, why do you want to study healthcare at Georgetown in particular?
 Do they have a research lab that’s at the forefront of innovation?
 A wise applicant will do some research so they can infuse their response with specific details that demonstrate meticulousness and drive.

 The Walsh School of Foreign Service wants to know what fuels your fire.
 What is driving you to dedicate your undergraduate studies (and maybe even your life!) to a path of service?
 Maybe you are incredibly passionate about combating climate change before it’s too late.
 What do you hope to achieve and how?
 Perhaps you’re following in the footsteps of a trailblazer you look up to—how do you hope to continue fighting the good fight in their honor?
 If you’re feeling stuck, ask yourself: what kind of mark would you like to leave on the world?
 How do you think you can positively contribute to a cause that is important to you?
 If you had the power to make a lasting impact in any area at all, what would it be?
 While building the personal connection is key, you’ll also want to leave yourself some space to spell out at least a few steps you might take to address your global issue of choice.